ReplAI-Neo/Double/README.md

-# ReplAI
+# Double
-Never ghost anyone again.
+Never ghost anyone again, with your digital double.
+Submitted to Neo Hackathon 2025.